 HOW LONG DOES IT TAKE TO RESOLVE A REQUEST FOR INVESTIGATION CLAIMING MISCONDUCT?

-Disposition of a Request for Investigation can vary from a few weeks to several months, depending on its complexity, or longer in cases involving formal action.
+Disposition of a Request for Investigation can vary from weeks to months, depending on its complexity and the staff's work load, or longer in cases involving formal action.

 WILL THE COMMISSION UPDATE ME ON THE STATUS OF THE GRIEVANCE, OR ADVISE ME ON ITS OUTCOME?

 The Commission does not provide status reports due to the confidentiality requirement addressed above.
-It may only advise grievants that a matter remains pending in response to a specific inquiry from the grievant.
+The Commission will issue an acknowledgment letter (including a Request for Investigaion number) after receiving signed and notarized allegations.
+While an investigation is pending, the staff may only advise grievants that a matter remains pending in response to a specific inquiry from the grievant.
 The Commission provides a written notice to each grievant that the matter is resolved.
 Details regarding the resolution (with the exception of public formal complaints) are confidential, as required by the Michigan Court Rules.

 WILL THE JUDGE FIND OUT THAT I FILED A REQUEST FOR INVESTIGATION, AND IF SO, IS A JUDICIAL RECUSAL OR DISQUALIFICATION MANDATED IF LITIGATION IS PENDING?

-The judge named in a Request for Investigation learns of the grievance either through a request for comment authorized by the Commission, as addressed above at questions 9 and 10, or at the resolution of the grievance when a copy of the Request for Investigation is supplied to the respondent.
+The Commission does not advise judicial officers that an investigation is pending when a Request for Investigation form is received at the Commission office.
+However, the respondent judicial officer named in a Request for Investigation will be notified of the investigation.
+If a request for comment is authorized by the Commission, as addressed above at questions 9 and 10, or at the resolution of the grievance, a copy of the Request for Investigation (containing the grievant's name) is supplied to the respondent.

 WHAT ARE THE POSSIBLE DISPOSITIONS OF A REQUEST FOR INVESTIGATION, AND HOW CAN A JUDGE BE REPRIMANDED OR SANCTIONED?

 The Commission has several options.
 It may dismiss a grievance either with or without obtaining the judge's comment, impose a written reprimand (explanation, caution, or admonition) after obtaining the judge's comment, or authorize the filing of a formal complaint.
 Only the Michigan Supreme Court may impose sanctions, including censure, suspension with or without pay, or removal from office.
+The Supreme Court may impose sanctions as a result with without formal proceedings based on the consent of a respondent judicial officer (but also on the recommendation of the Commission).
 The Supreme Court may also order a judge to pay costs, fees, and expenses incurred by the Commission in prosecuting a complaint, if the judge engaged in conduct involving fraud, deceit, or intentional misrepresentation, or if the judge made misleading statements in the course of the disciplinary proceeding.

 WILL THE COMMISSION RETURN MATERIALS OR PHOTOCOPY DOCUMENTS I HAVE PROVIDED TO IT?